kovidgoyal/calibre/manual/faq.rst

     * Constant Guard Protection by Xfinity causes crashes in |app|.
 You have to manually allow |app| in it or uninstall Constant Guard Protection.

+    * On some 64 bit versions of Windows there are security software/settings that prevent 64-bit |app| from working.
+If you are using the 64-bit version of |app| try switching to the 32-bit version.

 If none of the above apply to you, then there is some other program on your computer that is interfering with |app|.
 First reboot your computer in safe mode, to have as few running programs as possible, and see if the crashes still